A Data-Driven Defense against Edge-case Model Poisoning Attacks on Federated Learning: Conclusion

-\textbf{LSTM architecture for Setup 5} For the sentiment classification task we used a model with an embedding layer (VocabSize X 200) and LSTM (2-layer, hidden-dimension = 200, dropout = 0.5) followed by a fully connected layer and sigmoid activation.
-For its training we use binary cross entropy loss.
-For this dataset the size of the vocabulary was 135,071.
+\textbf{LSTM architecture for Setup 6:} For the sentiment classification task we used a model with an embedding layer (VocabSize X 200) and LSTM (2-layer, hidden-dimension = 200, dropout = 0.5) followed by a fully connected layer and sigmoid activation.
+For its training, we use binary cross-entropy loss.
+The size of the vocabulary was 135,071.

-\section{Details on data augmentation and normalization}
+\subsection{Details on data augmentation and normalization}

-During pre-processing of the images in CIFAR-10 dataset, the standard data augmentation and normalization is followed.
-Random cropping and horizontal random flipping is done for data augmentation.
+During pre-processing of the images in the CIFAR-10 dataset, standard data augmentation and normalization are followed.
+Random cropping and horizontal random flipping are done for data augmentation.
 Each color channel is normalized using mean and standard deviation given as follows: $\mu_r = 0.4914, \mu_g = 0.4824, \mu_b = 0.4467$; $\sigma_r = 0.2471, \sigma_g = 0.2435, \sigma_b = 0.2616$.
-Normalization of each channel pixel is done by subtracting the mean value in the corresponding channel and then divided by standard deviation of the color channel.
+Normalization of each channel pixel is done by subtracting the mean value in the corresponding channel and then dividing by the standard deviation of the color channel.